 Auditioning, or “trying out,” for a play or musical is a big step in a child’s theatre education.
 Auditions help a director to select the actors that will become her/his “cast.”
 As a parent, you can help guide your child through this sometimes trying — but certainly rewarding — experience.
 The most important thing you can do is listen to your child.
 Make sure that they are ready for the experience of being part of a play, and try not to encourage them beyond their level of comfort.
 When the time is right, their eagerness will let you know!

 1. Find out what is required for the audition.

-Generally, for a musical, a student is asked to prepare a one-minute song with sheet music.
+Generally for a musical, a student is asked to prepare a one-minute song, and bring along the accompanying sheet music.
 San Diego Junior theatre music classes are a great source for appropriate songs with sheet music.
 You can also check the public library or music stores.
 Make sure that your choice is in the correct key, and that it is a song that your child enjoys singing.

 2. Attend the Pre-Audition Meeting whenever possible.

 San Diego Junior Theatre always holds a Pre-Audition Meeting prior to the week of auditions.
 This meeting is important because the director will give information on the style of the play, good choices for audition material, and the types of performance that he/she is looking.
 The Pre-Audition Meeting gives different information for each play, so don’t assume that “if you’ve been to one, you’ve been to ’em all!”

 3. Attend a Junior Theatre audition workshop.

 San Diego Junior theatre holds private workshops for audition pieces (music and monologues) for a small fee prior to each audition.
 You can sign up for these workshops at the pre-audition meeting, or afterward at the main office.
 This is a great way to get a last-minute confidence boost — and to get some objective advice from a Junior Theatre teaching artist.